FAQ on USA and PubMed

 Europe PMC

-Content in PubMed consists partly of data from the NIH/NLM full-text archive PubMed Central (PMC).
-Content in Pubmed and PMC is mirrored in the Europe PMC platform, which is operated and developed by the European Bioinformatics Institute (EMBL-EBI).
-Content in the Europe PMC is largely derived from its partnership with PMC but also includes preprints, microPublications, patents, NHS clinical guidelines and Agricola records.
-Read more about content in the Europe PMC here.
+The content of PubMed consists partly of data from NIH/NLM's full-text archive PubMed Central (PMC).
+In Europe, the content of PubMed and PMC is mirrored in the Europe PMC platform, which is operated and developed by the European Bioinformatics Institute (EMBL-EBI).
+The content of Europe PMC is largely based on the partnership with PMC, but also includes preprints, microPublications, patents, NHS clinical guidelines and Agricola records.
+Read more about the content of Europe PMC.
+Read more about content in the Europe PMC.

 More information